-Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth survives scare in opener
+Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth, Saina, Prannoy progress

 Ponnappa and Rankireddy will now play Indonesia’s Alfian Eko Prasetya and Marsheilla Gischa Islami in the second round.

-Meanwhile, fifth seed Kidambi Srikanth survived a scare in his opener.
+Meanwhile, fifth seed Srikanth survived a scare in his opener.
 The Indian was made to toil hard for one hour and seven minutes by Chinese qualifier Ren Peng Bo before winning 21-13, 17-21, 21-19.

 Srikanth dominated the back-end of the opening game to race from 12-12 to 21-13.
 The second game was a much tighter affair with both players exchanging leads repeatedly but it Ren’s turn to run away close to the finish line, winning six of the last eight points.